janulicny/sdcnd-vehicle-detection/README.md

 I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`) to decide on the best features for the classificator.

-After trying out different parameters on smaller subsets of the data set, I was getting inconlusive results, so I just decided to brute-force it and really find out, which parameter combination works best.
+After trying out different parameters on smaller subsets of the data set, I was getting inconclusive results, so I just decided to brute-force it and really find out, which parameter combination works best.

 I decided to search in the following parameter space: